 Terry ‘Tex’ O’Shea is another well-known on-track bookmaker who decided to go online.
-TexBet offers all of the top racing events, as well as a nice selection of Australian races, but very little apart from that.
+TexBet offers a nice selection of Australian races, but very little apart from that.
 They just can’t even compare to well-established bookies such as bet365.

 I tested this bookmaker from top to bottom for my TexBet review.
 Keep scrolling to learn more about their betting products, payment methods and safety features.

 - Great racing coverage

 O’Shea Bookmaking, now known as TexBet, has a long history of excellence.
 Terry O’Shea started the family betting business back in 1973 and has been active ever since.
 He came to be one of the best on-track bookmakers in Australia, so going online was a natural next step.
 After joining forces with the popular ‘BetMakers’ platform, TexBet was born in early 2020.